imanif/imanif/README.md

 - 👋 Hi, I’m @imanif
-- 👀 I’m interested in computer graphics, game design, and information visualization.
+- 👀 I’m interested in computer vision, technical writing, and digital humanities.
-- 🌱 I’m currently learning computational mathematics.
+- 🌱 I’m currently learning image-to-image translation.
 - 💞️ I’m looking to collaborate on projects that will give me the opportunity to learn how to analyze and visualize the world around me.

 <!---